lilyhe123/WLSOnDocker/test.md

 ### 6. Troubleshooting
 You can trace WebLogic server output and logs for troubleshooting.

 Trace WebLogic server output.
-Note you need to replace $serverPod with the actual pod name of a WebLogic server.
+Note you need to replace $serverPod with the actual pod name.
 ```
 $ kubectl logs -f $serverPod
 ```